Creases, corners and caustics: properties of non-smooth structures on black hole horizons: Discussion

 \section{Discussion}

-We shall end by discussing a few open questions related to the results of this paper.

 Given that the crease submanifold is (generically) the ``most important'' part of $\cH_{\rm end}$, it would be interesting to study its properties in greater detail.
 For example: are there any constraints on its topology?
 Does it have finite area?
-If so, can any physical significance be attached to this area?
-In examples of axisymmetric black hole mergers, $\cH_{\rm end}$ is a line of caustic points.
-This line is infinite but it has finite length \cite{Hamerly:2010cr,Emparan:2016ylg}.
-In a more generic situation, this line ``thickens out'' into the crease submanifold, suggesting that the latter probably does have finite area.
+The latter question can be easily answered in a situation where the black hole area theorem holds: given a horizon cross-section $H$ lying to the future of the crease submanifold, consider the map from $H$ to the crease submanifold obtained by following the generators of $\cH$.
+By definition, this map is two-to-one so its inverse image is a pair of disjoint sets $H_1,H_2 \subset H$.
+Following the generators through $H_1$, the area theorem gives $A_{\rm crease} \le A_1$ where $A_{\rm crease}$ is the area of the crease submanifold and $A_1$ the area of $H_1$.
+Similarly $A_{\rm crease} \le A_2$.
+Hence $2A_{\rm crease} \le A_1+A_2 \le A_H$ where $A_H$ is the area of $H$.
+(This is a special case of the ``weighted'' area theorem of \cite{Chrusciel:2000cu}.)
+So we see that indeed the crease submanifold has finite area.
+It would be interesting to know what physical significance can be attached to this area.
+This result is perhaps related to an observation about axisymmetric black hole mergers, where $\cH_{\rm end}$ is a line of caustic points.
+In examples, this line has been found to have finite length \cite{Hamerly:2010cr,Emparan:2016ylg}.